More about Kubernetes Storage

 Trident provisions new persistent container storage that benefit from all of NetApp’s data management capabilities.
 Using stateful sets simplifies the deployment of all stateful applications by automating much of the required provisioning and administrative activity.
 If a pod in a stateful set goes down, Kubernetes will automatically bind a new instantiation of the pod to the dynamically provisioned persistent volume it was previously using.

-Cloud Volumes ONTAP is deployable to either AWS storage or Azure storage and delivers:
+Cloud Volumes ONTAP is deployable on AWS, Google Cloud, or Azure and delivers:

 - High availability: Cloud Volumes ONTAP HA provides storage failover capability that works across Availability Zones, and guarantees high availability, RPO=0, and RTO < 60 seconds.

 - Data protection: NetApp Snapshots are used to create instant, space efficient, backups of a storage volume of any size that can be instantly restored back to the source volume at any time in the future.
 SnapMirror uses snapshots as the basis for incrementally replicating a volume to another instance of Cloud Volumes ONTAP, which may reside in another region.

 - Storage efficiencies: Volumes created using Cloud Volumes ONTAP are able to use built-in technologies such as thin provisioning, data deduplication, and data compression making it possible to reduce cloud storage footprint and operational costs.

 - Data Tiering: Kubernetes storage classes can be mapped to different pools of storage in Cloud Volumes ONTAP, which are created from any of the available Google Cloud, AWS, or Azure disk types.
 Cloud Volumes ONTAP can then transparently tier cold data to Amazon S3, Google Cloud Storage, or Azure Blob to save on storage costs.